-They are tough, clear plastic ‘aligners’ (moulds) that are used to straighten teeth.
-Several sets of specially moulded, slightly different aligners are made for each patient.
+They are tough, clear plastic ‘aligners’ (molds) that are used to straighten teeth.
+Several sets of specially molded, slightly different aligners are made for each patient.
 Each set is worn for two weeks before being replaced with the next one.
 They are made from clear plastic, so they are nearly invisible.
 This means no one needs to know that you are straightening your teeth.

 The aligners should be worn for 22 to 23 hours a day for the best results.
 They can be easily removed for eating, drinking, brushing and flossing.
 You need to have all your adult teeth before you can have this treatment.

 The length of treatment depends on how severe the problem is, and may take anything from a few months to two-and-a-half years.
 Most people can be treated in one to two years.

 What happens when the teeth are in the right position?